isiaq-ibrahim/python-screenshot-app-with-gui/README.md

 If you’re using Python 3.12 or newer, some packages (like Pillow) might not be fully compatible depending on the version.

 3. Start the command prompt again, but this time as an administrator.
-We need to install a library package called PyAutoGUI.
+You need to install a library package called PyAutoGUI.
 To install this, run the following script in your terminal:

 ```
 pip install virtualenv